ChuanMeng/RefNet/README.md

 ```
 python preprocress.py
 ```
 This will create the data in the setting of `mixed-short` background, which is the data version used in our paper.
-You can also change the setting in `preprocress.py` to create the data in the seting of `oracle` and `mixed-long` background.
+You can also change the setting in `preprocress.py` to create the data in the setting of `oracle` or `mixed-long` background.

 ## Run training
 To train your model, run: